-As in the previous section, Figure 6 shows storm-centered ensemble averages, but this time for the two categories of curvature acceleration.
+As in the previous section, Fig. 6 shows storm-centered ensemble averages but this time for the two categories of curvature acceleration.
 The composite for rapid acceleration (left column) shows a tropical cyclone that is primarily interacting with an extratropical ridge that is poleward and downstream of it.
 The upstream trough in the extratropics is weaker and farther westward as compared to the rapid tangential acceleration composite (Fig. 6a).
 Furthermore, instead of the upstream trough wrapping cyclonically, in this case, we see the downstream ridge wrapping anticyclonically around the tropical cyclone.
-This is similar to the composite 500-hPa fields that were based on recurving tropical cyclones as shown in Fig. 5 of Aiyyer (2015).
-Thus, in an ensemble average sense, rapid curvature acceleration appears to mark the point of the recurvature of tropical cyclones.
+This is similar to the composite 500 hPa fields that were based on recurving tropical cyclones as shown in

-Figure 7.
-As in Fig. 4, except for rapid (left column) and near-zero (right column) curvature acceleration.
+Figure 6.
+As in Fig. 3 but for rapid and near-zero curvature acceleration.